k2052/monospace.padrino.garry/README.md

 accomplish things.
 It was primarily written as a test app to put (Garry)[http://github.com/bookworm/garry] through its paces.

 In the future I plan to write some docs, but have fun playing around with it anyway.
-It's fully functional and you should be able to run it now problem.
+It's fully functional and you should be able to run it no problem.

 # Instructions (wip)